satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T04_HCatalog_Basic_Pig_and_Hive.md

 you don't need to use a massive dataset.
 You need only use tools that scale to massive datasets.

-The data files we are using in this tutorial come from Sean Lahman’s extensive historical baseball database ([http://seanlahman.com/](http://seanlahman.com/)), and are being used under a Creative Commons Attribution-ShareAlike license:
+The data files we are using in this tutorial come from Sean Lahman's extensive historical baseball database ([http://seanlahman.com/](http://seanlahman.com/)), and are being used under a Creative Commons Attribution-ShareAlike license: